AnthonyGleason/Newsweek-Layout-Clone/README.md

 In this project, I've challenged myself to clone the layout of the popular news website Newsweek using React.js and without using any CSS frameworks.
 My goal was to create a fully responsive website that looks great on devices as small as 320px.
+In addition to replicating the site I also changed some of the layout and styling to improve the user experience.

 Layout: I have replicated the header, footer, navigation, article layout, and other key elements of the Newsweek website.
 By cloning the layout, I aim to showcase my attention to detail and proficiency with front-end web development.